Eligibility

 SpendRebel Team5 min read

 One of the most commonly asked FSA eligibility questions is about sunscreen — and the answer is good news.
 Yes, sunscreen is FSA-eligible.
-It has been since 2020, and the rules are straightforward.
+It has been since the CARES Act was signed into law on March 27, 2020, and the rules are straightforward.
 Here's everything you need to know.

 Under the CARES Act (passed in March 2020), sunscreen with SPF 15 or higher is FSA-eligible and HSA-eligible without a prescription.
 This includes: